pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits and failsafe supported

+RX output will match the Futaba standard AETR independently of the input configuration AETR, RETA... unless on OpenTX 2.3.3+ you use the "Disable channel mapping" feature on the GUI.

 Option for this protocol corresponds to fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable.
 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.